 - VOLUNTARY SURRENDER: The nurse voluntarily gives up their license.
 The benefit of a voluntary surrender is that the Board is usually willing to reduce the amount of time until a nurse can reapply (between 2 to 3 years).

 - SUSPENSION: A suspension stops the nurse from practicing as a nurse for a period of time until the Board lifts the suspension.

 - PROBATION: Probation is offered through a Consent Agreement.
 The Consent Agreement requires the nurse to do certain things (drug testing, work supervision, counseling, continuing education).
 Or alternatively, refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).

 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline.
 There are no probationary requirements, but the Order will be listed on the website for a five year period.

-- CIVIL PENALTY: Similar to a Decree of Censure, but the nurse can be fined (up to $1000 per violation).
+- CIVIL PENALTY: This is similar to a Decree of Censure.
+The difference is a nurse can receive a fine (up to $1000 per violation).
 The Civil Penalty is listed for a period of five years as well.